Heini-Maria/signup-form/README.md

 ## About the project

 This project was created in the Brainnest Advanced Frontend Development course.
-The purpose was build a page with a functional sign up form based on given design.
+The purpose of the project was to build a page with a functional sign up form, based on given design.

 ## Features